When to plant Mint in Gladwin County, MI

 Gladwin County, Michigan is in USDA Hardiness Zone 6a.
 The average last spring frost is May 9 and first fall frost is October 6.

-Gladwin County County sits in USDA Zone 6a.
+Gladwin County sits in USDA Zone 6a.
 Mint grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Mint grow in Gladwin County County's climate?
+Can Mint grow in Gladwin County's climate?

 Your Gladwin County Garden Planner — Free